 - In social studies, various topics of study related to the era of exploration, the colonization of America, the Revolution, and the creation of the American government, will be looked at through the lenses of citizenship and human rights.
 Further emphasis will be placed on character education, the integration of language arts skills, and making connections between American and world history and current events.
-(Teacher Mr. Milski) - In addition to the basic core academic program, the 7th grade staff also organizes various activities throughout the year.
+(Teacher - Mr. Milski) - In addition to the basic core academic program, the 7th grade staff also organizes various activities throughout the year.
 One of the most significant is the Outdoor Education experience.
 The seventh graders spend one night and two days at Camp Rokilio.
 Preparation for this activity involves a number of adjustments in scheduling and instruction early in the year.
 The "camp" experience is an excellent opportunity for students and teachers to get to know one another, establish expectations for the upcoming year, and introduce the first quarterly instructional theme of the year.
 Parents desiring more information on camp activities and expectations can contact Mr. Milski. - Teachers, likewise, use a variety of means to communicate with parents.
 These may include, but are not limited to the use of personal notes, telephone calls, personal conferences, interim/final report cards, and e-mail.
-The seventh grade core staff is generally available during the following school hours: - Before school: Monday Friday 7:30 7:50 a.m. - o Prep time: Monday/Tuesday/Thursday/Friday 7:50 9:23 a.m. & Wednesday 7:50-8:59 a.m. - o After school: Monday/Tuesday/Thursday 3:00 3:30 p.m.
+The seventh grade core staff is generally available during the following school hours: - o Before school: Monday Friday 7:30 7:50 a.m. - Prep time: Monday/Tuesday/Thursday/Friday 9:20 10:47 a.m. & Wednesday 9:04-10:15 a.m. - o After school: Monday/Tuesday/Thursday 3:00 3:30 p.m.
 Friday 3:00-3:15 p.m. - Please be aware that, during these times, staff may be engaged in meetings or be unavailable, due to other obligations or assignments.
 If contacting staff via the telephone, a message can be left in their voice mailbox.
 A staff directory is provided below with telephone and extension number.

 - The physical education program helps children acquire the knowledge, skills, and self-confidence they need to participate in a wide variety of physical activities.
 Classes are based on learning through movement.
 Students in physical education are expected to dress in athletic attire and tennis shoes for all classes.
 Students that shower need to supply their own towel.
 All students who wish to secure their personal items (clothes, deodorant, shoes, etc) in the locker room are required to purchase a school lock from the middle school office (new locks are \$6.50).
 Locks purchased in previous years can continue to be reused each year.
 Personal locks are not allowed on gym lockers as teachers/administration need to access these lockers from time to time using a pass key.
-(Teachers Mrs. Heathman & Mr. Christopherson) - In general music, Actual course units may vary from year to year depending on student interest.
-Some units include learning to play an instrument, reading music, singing various songs etc. Students in band or chorus are not in general music.
-Outlines for these various options are available from the music teacher.
-(Mrs. Hogan)
+(Teachers Mrs. Heathman & Mr. Christopherson) - In engineering students will continue to build their skills from previous years by working collaboratively on the engineering process.
+Students will work together to build bird houses, as well as many other engaging engineering activities.
+(Mrs. Rieth) - In Spanish, students will learn language basics and get an understanding of a different culture.
+Students will interact in Spanish through reading, writing, and speaking.
+(Mrs. Whiteley) - In tech ed, students will learn new machines and tools to perform activities in the real-world.
+They will also engage in activities with technology tools such as 3D printers and laser engravers.
+(Mrs. Rieth)